kenxlaw/CLI-App-Generation-Bootcamp/README.md

 The project originally included reading and writing to .CSV where the app relied solely on python coding for earlier versions. <br />
 [Can be found in "function.py"]. <br />
 As the Project scope changed towards the final objective using a MYSQL Database, so did the code.
-It was started from scratch as we worked on adding and removing more code to fit incrementally with understanding the developing nature building an app <br />
+It was started from scratch as we worked on adding and removing more code to fit incrementally with understanding the developing nature building an app. <br />
 This App was an independent project that we presented to our cohorts and mentors upon reaching the deadline to demonstrate our abilities with Python3.